Home Holiday Decoration 101

 7. Incorporate Light and Sparkle

-Lighting is essential for setting the right mood, and in small spaces, it can create a warm and inviting atmosphere without taking up too much room.
+Lighting is essential for setting the right mood, and in small spaces, it can create a warm and inviting atmosphere without taking up much room.
 Soft, twinkling lights can instantly add to the holiday magic.

 8. Think Outside the Tree